-The first single from Fox – Only You Can – went to #3 in the UK in 1975, and their self-titled debut album also hit the Top 10.
+The first single from Fox – Only You Can – went to #3 in the UK in 1975 (and made the Top 50 in America) and their self-titled debut album also hit the Top 10.

 Strangely, the group’s second album (Tails Of Illusion) frequently relegated star attraction Noosha to backing vocals and therefore failed to achieve the same success as their debut LP.

 A comeback single, S-S-S-Single Bed, once more featured Noosha at the fore and reached #4 in April 1976.